bhuvankothari90/Guardian_Case_Study/README.md

 # Guardian_Case_Study
-Case Study to answer questions about Justin Trudeau based on analysis of The Guardian articles using API for data extraction and analyzing in Python.
+To analyze the articles about Justin Trudeau in "The Guardian" using API data.